carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Code of Conduct

-As a member and conference participant, you are requested to familiarise yourself with The Carpentries' [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
+As a member and conference participant, you are requested to familiarize yourself with The Carpentries' [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

-*Code of Conduct in Short*: The Carpentries are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
-Enforcement of the Code of Conduct will be respectful and not include any harassing behaviors.
-Harassment in any form or behavior intended to exclude, intimidate, or cause discomfort is a violation of Code of Conduct.
-If you believe someone is violating the Code of Conduct we ask that you report it to the CarpentryCon TaskForce members and/or Code of Conduct subcommittee at the conference in person, by email or on slack, who will take the appropriate action to address the situation.
-You can also reach out to The Carpentry Policy subcommittee by emailing policy@carpentries.org.

 ##### Child Care